Applicants from Northern Ireland Regional Colleges

 If you have an admissions-related question, please contact them at email@example.com.

 Yes, you can still apply for many Ulster programmes.
-We are delighted to receive applications for those programmes that are still open for September 2020 and January 2021.
+We are delighted to receive applications for those programmes that are still open for January 2021.

 - for full-time undergraduate programmes through UCAS at www.ucas.com